What arrangements are in place if my child requires accommodation?

 Is the time dedicated to core subjects the same at the UTC as it is in a mainstream school?

 There will be more time dedicated to the core subjects at the UTC given the longer school day.
-Our engineering course is not a heavily practical course – our facilities are used to in conjunction with our employer partners to bring the classroom learning to life.
+Our engineering course is not a heavily practical course.

 Are there any extra-curricular clubs for students?

 There are sporting clubs as well as Greenpower and Duke of Edinburgh Award Scheme.
-We encourage our students to let us know what they would like to do and facilitate that where possible.
+We encourage our students to let us know what they would like to do and we try to facilitate this wherever possible.

 What do I do if my child needs medication during the school day?

-You will need to fill out the following forms:-
+You will need to complete the following forms: